Pax Pamir: Theme

 Pax Pamir is based on Central Asia, beginning in 1823, after the fall of the Durrani Empire.
 Cards mostly represent individual people, including Afghans such as Dost Mohammed Khan and foreign adventurers such as Vasily Perovsky, but some represent places, institutions, or groups of people.
-There are cards for the Ark of Bukhara, opium fields, qanats, the East India Company’s India Pattern musket, Russian surveyors, British armies in India, and Durrani nobles; there is also one for Harry Flashman.
+There are cards for the Ark of Bukhara, opium fields, qanats, the East India Company's India Pattern musket, Russian surveyors, British armies in India, and Durrani nobles; there is also one for the literary character Harry Flashman.
 Research for the game included various popular and scholarly books, such as Peter Hopkirk’s The Great Game, William Dalrymple’s Return of a King, Faiz Muhammad Kateb’s Siraj al-Tawarikh (a history of Afghanistan), and work by Malcolm Yapp, Christopher Bayly, and Frederick Cooper.

 Wehrle designed the game to interest players in the topic of empire, and to express a postcolonial viewpoint centered on Afghans.
 The first paragraph of the rulebook states:

 The game’s art is another way of communicating the setting, and almost every card has unique art.
 Most of the second edition's art was taken from the work of James Atkinson and James Rattray, who had been present in Afghanistan when the game is set.
 However, it also uses the work of Indian and Persian artists to add to the cosmopolitanism of the art styles.
 This extends to the box cover, which is purple, a color Wehrle describes as connected to Afghan political power.

 Development history

 Wehrle began developing the game in 2012, influenced by Pax Porfirina, which concerned the rule of Porfirio Díaz in Mexico.
 The first edition was published in 2015 by Sierra Madre Games, co-designed by Phil Eklund, the company's owner and one of the designers of Pax Porfiriana.
 Described as the second game in the "Pax" series, it was packaged in a small box and used cards for the map.
-The cover used an 1878 cartoon by John Tenniel for the satirical magazine Punch, showing Amir Sher Ali Khan standing between a lion and bear symbolizing Britain and Russia, with the caption “Save Me From My Friends!”
+The cover used an 1878 cartoon by John Tenniel for the satirical magazine Punch, showing Amir Sher Ali Khan standing between a lion and bear symbolizing Britain and Russia, with the caption "Save Me From My Friends!"
 It was published just after Britain invaded Afghanistan, beginning the Second Anglo-Afghan War.
 Sierra Madre Games released an expansion, Khyber Knives, in 2016.

 In 2017, Wehrle began working on a second edition with himself as sole designer.
 It was published in 2019 by Wehrlegig Games, a company comprising himself and his brother Drew.
 Differences compared to the previous edition include a larger box, and updated components including redesigned cards and a cloth map.